-- Supplier Code of Conduct.
-We are committed to encouraging all of our suppliers, third-party vendors and contractors at the corporate level ("Suppliers") to adhere to responsible business practices.
-To that end, we have implemented a Supplier Code of Conduct which sets out our expectations in relation to labour rights, modern slavery and other business integrity issues.
+- Supplier Code of Conduct.1 We are committed to encouraging all of our suppliers, third-party vendors and contractors at the corporate level ("Suppliers") to adhere to responsible business practices.
+To that end, we have a Supplier Code of Conduct in place which sets out our expectations in relation to labour rights, modern slavery and other business integrity issues.
 In addition, we encourage Suppliers to apply these requirements to their own suppliers, third-party vendors and contractors.
 Alternatively, if a Supplier has its own Code of Conduct or equivalent, we will expect them to adhere to such policy.
-Where Impax becomes aware of infringements of the Supplier Code of Conduct or of infringements or deficiencies of the Supplier's own equivalent policies and procedures, Impax may choose not to appoint, or to terminate its relationship with, the Supplier. - We have also implemented an updated vendor management procedure and a supplier code of conduct for private markets Portfolio Company suppliers, which we have updated in the last reporting period.
+Where Impax becomes aware of infringements of the Supplier Code of Conduct or of infringements or deficiencies of the Supplier's own equivalent policies and procedures, Impax may choose not to appoint, or to terminate its relationship with the Supplier. - We also have in place a vendor management procedure and a supplier code of conduct for private markets Portfolio Company suppliers.
 The vendor management procedure incorporates a more detailed check on suppliers to those companies, which includes heightened scrutiny of modern slavery risks, while the code of conduct aims to ensure that such suppliers act in accordance with our values.
-We have changed the way in which we identify and categorize our risk levels, reducing the risk categories to facilitate targeting additional due diligence on the key material risks for the engagement.
-Through our vendor due diligence process, we have evaluated that the biggest modern slavery risks are from construction and the potential use of migrant workers, and the procurement of solar panels from China and other areas down the supply chain.
-We will continue to engage with these suppliers to gain a more in-depth assessment of their processes, and we may engage a third party to complete a traceability audit if deemed necessary.
+Through our vendor due diligence process, as part of a targeted approach, we have evaluated that the biggest modern slavery risks are from construction and the potential use of migrant workers, and the procurement of solar panels from China and other areas down the supply chain.
+We will continue to engage with these suppliers to gain a more in-depth assessment of their processes.